 But are you looking for the most contractors or the best ones?

 The Lowest Bidder

 Lead generation services like Home Advisor and Angie’s list are all about creating an environment for the lowest bidder.
 While that might make sense if you are buying a commodity like steel or paper towels when you are buying a service the lowest price is often not the best value.

 We understand that cost is important but if your main goal is to get the cheapest service possible you’re asking for trouble.
 Mistakes in a remodel can ruin your home value and cost more money to fix.

 We do have profiles on these sites so that people who might not look elsewhere for contractors know we exist, and we sincerely appreciate every positive review a client writes for us.
-Customer feedback is important; however, these sites often only post positive reviews for home improvement specialists who are paying members, which we are not.
-One reason we don’t pay for their services is that we aren’t afraid of getting negative reviews, so we have nothing to hide.
-We feel it’s important to be transparent with potential clients.
+But we do not pay for leads and we do not participate in their system.

 One of the more common complaints that we’ve heard from other contractors is that the sites really don’t vet people at all and are biased towards those that pay for their services.
 You can get negative reviews that are unfounded, which is bad for business.
 More importantly, they don’t check to see if contractors have proper licenses, so a licensed contractor may end up bidding against non-licensed people.